Turkmenistan travel guide

 Personal ID

 Police sometimes carry out checks of identity documents.
-Carry a copy of the photo page of your passport at all times and keep your passport separately in a safe place.
+Always carry a copy of the photo page and the visa page of your passport, and keep your passport separately in a safe place.

 Ramadan